Helmut Swiczinsky

-Helmut Swiczinsky, born 13 January 1944 in Poznań, Poland, is an Austrian architect.
+Helmut Swiczinsky (13 January 1944 – 29 July 2025) was an Austrian architect.

-Life
+Life and career

-Helmut Swiczinsky studied architecture at the Vienna University of Technology and the Architectural Association in London.
+Swiczinsky was born in Poznań on 13 January 1944.
+He studied architecture at the Vienna University of Technology and the Architectural Association in London.

-Career

 He founded the Viennese group of architects Coop Himmelb(l)au together with Wolf Dieter Prix and Michael Holzer in 1968.
 This company is known worldwide for its spectacular buildings.
-As a major member of this office Mr. Swiczinsky designed a lot of deconstructivist projects.In 2000 he left the company as managing director and in 2006 as partner.
+As a major member of this office Swiczinsky designed a lot of deconstructivist projects.
+In 2000 he left the company as managing director and in 2006 as partner.

-Teaching

 In 1973 he was a visiting professor at the Architectural Association in London.
-Helmut Swiczinsky is a permanent member of the European Academy of Sciences and Arts based in Salzburg.
+Swiczinsky was a permanent member of the European Academy of Sciences and Arts based in Salzburg.

+Swiczinsky died following a long illness on 29 July 2025, at the age of 81.

 Memberships

-Mr. Swiczinsky is a member of the European Academy of Sciences and Arts.
+Swiczinsky was a member of the European Academy of Sciences and Arts.

 Awards

-Together with his architecture colleague Prix he received, among others:
+Together with his architecture colleague Prix he received, among other awards: